maram-daas/image-manipulation/README.md

+## Note

+This program is designed specifically for .jpg images.
+Please ensure your input file is in JPG format to avoid errors.

-> **Note:** GitHub incorrectly identifies this repository as 75% C++ due to the inclusion of a third-party, header-only C library.
+> GitHub incorrectly identifies this repository as 75% C++ due to the inclusion of a third-party, header-only C library.
 > All original code (`program.c`) is written in standard C.

 ## License